tinted-theming/tinty/README.md

 entry of its own, so its equivalent setting lives under the [`[schemes]` table](#schemes-table-configtoml-schema).

+`allow-dirty-update` only applies to items whose `path` is a Git URL.
+An item whose `path` points at a local directory is symlinked into place and is a directory you manage yourself, so `tinty update` always leaves it untouched — it never fetches, checks out, or rewrites its `origin`, regardless of this setting.

 #### Note on `supported-systems`

 The `supported-systems` key within an `[[items]]` table allows for specifying